CMPUT301F14T05/CorgFu/CorgFu.wiki/UseCases.md

 ####	Case Number: 	12
 	Use Case Name: 	UpVote
 	Participants:	AppUser
-	Goal:			To upvote other users questions (not thier own)
+	Goal:			To upvote other users questions
 	Precondition:	AppUser must have selected the question and be currently viewing it
 	Postcondition:	AppUsers and Authors can see how many upvotes the question has recieved when they are viewing it